-The James Van Allen Lecture is presented two out of every three years to a space scientist who has made significant contributions to the field of magnetospheric science.
-It is named to honor the life and work of astrophysicist and space pioneer James A. Van Allen.
+The Eugene Parker Lecture is presented two out of every three years to a space scientist who has made significant contributions to the fields of solar and heliospheric science.
+It is named to honor the life and work of solar astrophysicist Eugene N. Parker, a pioneer in the study of solar wind.
 The lecture is presented during the AGU Fall Meeting.

-The Van Allen Lecture is also part of the Bowie Lecture Series, established to commemorate the 50th presentation of the William Bowie medal, AGU’s highest honor.
+The Parker Lecture is also part of the Bowie Lecture Series, established to commemorate the 50th presentation of the William Bowie medal, AGU’s highest honor.

-- An invitation to present the Van Allen Lecture at AGU's annual meeting the year the honor is awarded
+- An invitation to present the Parker Lecture at AGU's annual meeting during the lecture presentation year

-- A ticket to the Space Physics and Aeronomy section dinner at AGU's annual meeting the year the honor is awarded
+- A ticket to the Space Physics and Aeronomy section dinner at AGU's annual meeting during the lecture presentation year

-The Space Physics and Aeronomy (SPA) Section is united by its interest in the Sun, the heliosphere (the region around the Sun that is permeated by the solar wind and the interplanetary magnetic field), and the upper atmospheres and magnetospheres of solar system planets and small bodies.
-To maintain the integrity of its scientific endeavors and to make participation in AGU activities more manageable, the Section is organized into three subsections:
+The Space Physics and Aeronomy Section is united by its interest in the Sun, the heliosphere and the upper atmospheres and magnetospheres of solar system planets and small bodies.